 It is often said that cybersecurity is, most of the time, a game of trial and error.
-Cybercriminals use a crop of systems and techniques to gain access to steal data and other information.
+Cybercriminals use various systems and techniques to gain access to steal data and other information.

-This is exactly where various threat detection systems can come into play.
+This is precisely where various threat detection systems can come into play.

-Such detection systems will carry out an extensive assessment of various machines, systems, infrastructure, and networks for flagging if any suspicious activity is detected.
+Such detection systems will extensively assess various machines, systems, infrastructure, and networks for flagging if any suspicious activity is detected.

-Further, when present and historical data collected over some time can be rendered through various data analytics models, it can surely help a business understand where the threats are coming from and where they are successful.
-This will help them focus more on weak areas, all the upping the ante of the already well-performing areas.
+Further, when present and historical data collected over time can be rendered through various data analytics models, it can help a business understand where the threats are coming from and where they are successful.
+This will help them focus more on weak areas, upping the ante of the already well-performing areas.

 Protecting Information and Corporate Interests

 Corporate espionage is a serious concern that bogs companies considerably.
 There is no doubt that.
-A competitor that knows about the decisions that a business is taking and plans it is going to execute is a real challenge for any business.
+A competitor who knows about a business’s decisions and plans it will execute is a real challenge for any business.